-Reception upwards follows Read Write Inc. phonics, where children are in ability groups from reception to Year 2.
-Read Write Inc. phonics (also known as Ruth Miskin Literacy) is a phonic programme that gets children reading and writing fast.
+When the children begin in school in Reception, they start to read and write with Read Write Inc. phonics.
+Read Write Inc. phonics (also known as Ruth Miskin Literacy) is a phonic programme that gets children reading and writing quickly.
 The programme includes teaching children to:

 - Understand phoneme-grapheme correspondence for reading and spelling.
 This is taught quickly and effectively using mnemonic associations.